 - Their pricing structure

-- Their knowledge about the latest trends in building design, and construction processes
+- Their knowledge of the latest trends in building design, and construction processes

 - Their approachability